Zaireeka: Aftermath and legacy

-With Zaireeka, The Flaming Lips had overcome the loss of Ronald Jones and proved they could still work as a band.
+With Zaireeka, the Flaming Lips had overcome the loss of Ronald Jones and proved they could still work as a band.
 The situation at Warner Bros.
 Records was still dire, including a risk of being dropped from the label.
 However, songs had already been written for the next album, The Soft Bulletin, which would be both a critical hit for the band and their breakthrough into mainstream success.
-Following the release of Yoshimi Battles the Pink Robots in 2002, The Flaming Lips would return to the concept of surround sound with a DVD-Audio special-edition of that album in 2003.
+Following the release of Yoshimi Battles the Pink Robots in 2002, the Flaming Lips would return to the concept of surround sound with a DVD-Audio special-edition of that album in 2003.

 Zaireeka is viewed by the band as nothing more than an experimental release.
 "It was, and still is, intended to be listened to by other artists, musicians and producers," Coyne would later state in the liner notes for The Soft Bulletin 5.1, adding that they "never expected the less involved members of our audience to care about it."
 As noted above, there was no conventional concert tour to promote Zaireeka.
 However, three of its eight songs have been played live.
-“Riding to Work in the Year 2025 (Your Invisible Now)” and "Thirty-Five Thousand Feet Of Despair" were played on the tour supporting The Soft Bulletin and also on the Lips’ 2007 and 2013 tours, the latter not being part of the later tours and “How Will We Know?
-(Futuristic Crashendos)” was played albeit less often during 2000 and 2002.
+“Riding to Work in the Year 2025 (Your Invisible Now)” and "Thirty-Five Thousand Feet Of Despair" were played on the tour supporting The Soft Bulletin and also on the Lips’ 2007 and 2013 tours (the latter not being part of the later tours) and “How Will We Know?
+(Futuristic Crashendos)” was played in 2000 and 2002.
+To mark the year in the song's title, during the 2025 Yoshimi Battles the Pink Robots anniversary shows, the band performed “Riding to Work in the Year 2025 (Your Invisible Now)” again.